swapplicant/hrquestions/README.md

 	- the clients have limited timespam access to network connectivity
 	- in these moments the clients synchronize their work (the data changes they made, CRUD operations)
 	- the synchronization consists of downloading new data (recent changes to the datasource) and uploading their work (pushing changes to the datasource)
 	- potentially 2 clients might modify the same data while working in the offline application.
-Also any online modification could take place after the client had synched his data therefore some sort of conflict resolution strategy should take place
+Also any online modification could take place after the client has synched their data therefore some sort of conflict resolution strategy should take place
-	- the network bandwith is limitted therefore the amount of data transferred needs to be minimized at all times
+	- the network bandwidth is limited, therefore the amount of data transferred needs to be minimized at all times
 	- the offline consists of an app and a back-end application to handle the synchronization with the shared datasource

 ### High-level infrastructure diagram